 “Do you sing?” inquired world-renown British theatre director Keith Baxter.

 I started crooning Gershwin.
 "There's a saying old, says that love is blind..."

-“Do you sing?” asked director Keith Baxter.
-I started crooning Gershwin.
-“Oh, not like that.
-Stand at the back of the room and sing to the wall.”
+“Oh, no. Not like that," Keith admonished.
+"Stand at the back of the room and sing to the wall.”

 Keith, you see, is a legend.
 He was Prince Hal to Orson Welles’ Falstaff in Chimes at Midnight.
 When he recalls an evening at Liz and Dick’s house, you know exactly who he’s talking about.
-And even well into his 80s he’s performing and directing all over the world.
+And even well into his 80s, he’s performing and directing all over the world.
 He is the raconteur of raconteurs, as wry and quick and devastatingly funny as you’d imagine.

-When we discussed that fateful audition, Keith remembered that I sang “Someone to Watch Over Me.”
-He did not remember that I had a boyfriend back then.
-And he incorrectly remembered offering me the role in the room.
-If I’d only known then that I was the first actor cast in a play that would forever change my life, I wouldn’t have exited that bus with my mind made up to quit acting... at least until David Muse called and offered me the role.
+Keith and I caught up in London last week, a long overdue reunion.
+When we discussed that fateful audition, he remembered that I sang “Someone to Watch Over Me.”
+But he incorrectly remembered casting me the role in the room.
+If I’d only known then that I was the first actor cast in a play that would forever change my life, I wouldn’t have exited that late bus ride home with my mind made up to quit acting.
+Well, at least until the producer called to offer me the role.

-Keith and I chatted about love and life and the elevated role of the director (thanks, Kenneth Tynan).
+Over martinis and lunch, Keith and I chatted about love and life and the elevated role of the director (thanks, Kenneth Tynan).
 We talked about how exotic and exciting it is to be an actor and how it can destroy any chance one has at a normal family life.
-We shared excitement for our Cleante, the talented and handsome Tony Roach, who is about to open as Professor Higgins on Broadway.
+We shared excitement for the talented and handsome Tony Roach who played Cleante to my Angelique and who is about to open as Professor Higgins on Broadway.